LeafyLuigi/sulfide/README.md

 You should then be able to run `sass` in your command line, though the class list will likely work using another implementation.

+The following npm packages are also required:
+- @sass-fairy/list
+- @sass-fairy/string

+The following npm packages may also be of use:
+- @sass-fairy/break
+- @sass-fairy/color
+- @sass-fairy/exception
+- @sass-fairy/map
+- @sass-fairy/math
+- @sass-fairy/meta
+- @sass-fairy/url

 Recommended `npm` functions:
 ```JSON
 "buildTheme": "sass path/to/inputFiles:path/to/outputFiles -I path/to/loadPath",